Nonye2K3/chia/Networking-and-Serialization.md

 The plan is to switch to DNS and a more decentralized approach of asking different peers for their peers.

+## RPC
+Aside from the Chia protocols described in the next page, there is also a local RPC protocol to allow simple control over a node, through HTTP.
+All requests and responses for the RPC protocol are in JSON, to simplify the interface.
+This allows doing things like getting the tips of the chain, getting a specific block, adding connections, stopping the node, etc. The full node UI connects to the full node using the RPC.

 The next document in the tutorial is [Protocols](https://github.com/Chia-Network/chia-blockchain/wiki/Protocols).